panta82/yaal/README.md

 Currently, for arrays it returns the first value, but it shouldn't be relied upon.

-#### Meta
+#### `"meta"` switch

-If you provide `meta` switch in the arguments, or set `meta: true` in options, callback will be given a value with detailed execution times of the tasks.
+If you provide `"meta"` switch in the arguments, or set `meta: true` in options, callback will be given a value with detailed execution times of the tasks.
 It will follow the same format of res and err: array for array, hash for hash.

 ```javascript
 yaal(fns, args, "meta", function (err, _, meta) {